vult-dsp/vult/README.md

 ```
 ### Basics

-To generate C/C++ code you with floating point arithmetics you have execute vult as follows:
+To generate C/C++ code with floating point arithmetic you have to execute vult as follows:

 ```
 $ ./vultc -ccode infile.vult -o outfile